VisAwesme/Kels-Coding-Yard/Projects/PowerShell/README.md

 Things you may find here...

-- Antivirus (referncing the MEMZ.exe removal)
+- Antivirus (the funny MEMZ.exe removal)
 - Installing scripts
 - Maybe a joke or two?